 A great gift for children!
 Popular options include build-it-yourself robots, plush toys, and electronic or remote-controlled toys.

-If you want to gift plants, succulents and cactuses are a good gift choice since they are easy to take care of, extremely cute and popular.
+If you want to gift plants, succulents and cacti are a good gift choice since they are easy to take care of, extremely cute and popular.

 Many businesses in China offer gift cards — a lot of restaurants, cafes, and massage parlors even offer bonuses and additional free gifts if you purchase a larger gift bundle.

 We hope you enjoyed the above Chinese gift ideas!
-We hope to see you soon to learn Chinese in Guilin!
+See you soon to learn Chinese in Guilin!